okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/features/drill-mode.md

 <img src="images/drill-toolbar.png" width="300">

 - **Drill up**: Click on the first button to move to the previous level of the data hierarchy.
-This action will display the previous column in the ***Categories*** data role.
+This action will display the previous column in the ***Categories*** field well.
 If you are already at the top level, this button will be disabled.

 - **Drill down one field**: Click on the second button activate the drill down mode.
 You can then click on a map area to move to the next level of the data hierarchy, but limited to the data point bound to the clicked area.